-device-> set policy id 1 from trust to untrust any any http permit device-> set policy id 2 from trust to untrust addr1 any http permit device-> set policy id 2 device(policy:2)-> set src-address negate no-session-backup set policy [global] { ... } no-session-backup { ... } no-session-backup Disables backing up the sessions to which the policy applies when the security device is in a high availability (HA) configuration.
-By default, a security device operating in HA backs up sessions.
+device-> set policy id 1 from trust to untrust any any http permit device-> set policy id 2 from trust to untrust addr1 any http permit device-> set policy id 2 device(policy:2)-> set src-address negate no-hw-sess no-hw-sess Disables the security device from creating a hardware session for a specific traffic.
+This is useful when some traffic could not be handled efficiently by ASIC and for debug operation.

+set policy [ global ] { ... } no-hw-sess { ... }

+set no-hw-sess

+unset no-hw-sess